CaglarKurtkaya/CS474-CourseProject/README.md

 This object will build a query with given inputs and returns GHQLRespone => Option[List[Repository]]
 This allows users to be able to call monadic functions like flatMap and modify the type of query.

+For setting up the language for the query, user can pass in a list of language they want to search

+For the query type, user can choose in between REPOSITORY or USER

+For setting how many repositories they want to print to the file, they can pass in integer in setFirst

+For setting up the commit comments, user can choose first or last and how many comments they want

+Below is the list of objects that user can use to filter out the repositories if the query type is REPOSITORY :

+Forks
+Stars
+Watchers
+Commits

+Below is the list of objects that user can use to filter out the repositories if the query type is USER :

+ContribRepos
+Followers
+Following
+Repos

 **_Example of how queries can be built_**

 ![final_pic5.jpg](https://i.imgur.com/UEQ3Lbh.jpg)